arh-eu/gds-python-sdk/README.md

     await self.send_and_wait_message(ws, header=header, data=querydata, callback=self.query_ack)
 ```

-If you do not want to wait for the reply you should invoke the `send_message(..)` instead, without any callbacks given.
+If you do not want to wait for or do not need the reply you should invoke the `send_message(..)` instead.
 In this case you do not need to specify the parameters by name, the order of them is `(ws, header, data)`.
-The `await` keyword can not be omitted though, keep in mind.
+The `await` keyword can not be omitted in this case either, keep in mind.

 ```python